Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms

-Cartograms satisfy Tufte's principle of graphical integrity: ``The representation of numbers, as physically measured on the surface of the graphic itself, should be directly proportional to the numerical quantities represented''~\cite{tufte_visual_1983}.
-To assist map readers with quantitative assessments, Dent recommended including an area-to-value legend in every cartogram~\cite{dent_communication_1975}.
+Cartograms satisfy Tufte's principle of graphical integrity: ``The representation of numbers, as physically measured on the surface of the graphic itself, should be directly proportional to the numerical quantities represented''~\cite[p.~56]{tufte_visual_2001}.
+However, Dent~\cite[p.~164]{dent_communication_1975} reported that users, who generally considered cartograms to be ``innovative'' and ``interesting,'' rated cartograms only as average when asked whether they felt that relative magnitudes were clearly shown.
+Hence, Dent recommended including an area-to-value legend in every cartogram to assist map readers with quantitative assessments.
 Such a legend comprises a square symbol that shows how the area of the square is to be converted to the numerical value printed next to the square (Fig.~\ref{fig:gridlines}).
-We build on Dent's recommendation~\cite{dent_communication_1975} and propose two additional features: grid lines and a selectable legend (i.e., an interactive area-to-value legend that allows the user to choose the area of the square).
-The purpose of this study is to evaluate whether static legends, grid lines, and selectable legends help map readers to retrieve quantitative information from cartograms.
+We build on Dent's recommendation and propose two additional features: grid lines and a selectable legend (i.e., an interactive area-to-value legend that allows the user to choose the area of the square).
+The purpose of this study is to evaluate whether static legends, grid lines, and selectable legends help map readers retrieve quantitative information from cartograms.